 - A brief personal and family history including how you or your family is connected to Kodiak Island.

 - Benefit Statement: Explain how this training/course will improve your ability to find and/or improve current employment or help you advance in your career.

 2) Recent Resume with employment history, volunteer/community service, awards/honors, and any additional education/training.
 (2 pages maximum)

 3) Proof of Cost of Program: An invoice and/or cost of attendance from the school/training program.

 The Koniag Education Foundation Board of Directors may appoint a committee or the Executive Director of KEF to select recipients of awards.
-Awards are based on the personal essay and completeness of information in the application,
+Awards are based on the personal essay and completeness of information in the application.

 If awarded, applicant will be notified by email.
 The awarded funds will be sent directly to the recipient’s school/program and may be used for reasonable expenses in conjunction with the courses taken which the Executive Director determines as acceptable costs.
-Any funds not used by the recipient will be returned to the Foundation.

 *Because KEF is a private nonprofit, IRS regulations require that all scholarship and career development funds must be sent directly to the institute where training is taking place.